oksusoo1/fireflutter/README.md

 - Translation texts are saved in `/settings/translations` on realtime database.
   - The format of text field is like below.
     - `{ name: { en: 'Name', ko: '이름' }, ... }`

-  - The app can provide translation updating form using `TranslationService.instance.showForm`
+- There is a sample code for updating translation texts.
+App can use `TranslationService.instance.showForm` to show the form.

-- The translation texts are loaded on translation service init.
+- The translation texts are loaded on the constructor of `TranslationService` and the constructor will be run on first use of `TranslationService.instnace`.

-  - And translataion texts are updated immedialy when the `/settings/translations` is changed.
-And this leads `Tr` widget to re-render.
+- Common fitfall,
+  - When the app use `tr` method for the first time on home screen, the translation text would probably not loaded yet.
-    - So, when `/settings/translation` changes, it will instantly update the text of `Tr` widget.
+  So, it will simply return the input text instread of translated text.
+    - To solove this problem, it is one way to re-render home screen on `TranslationService.instance.changes` event happens.
+    - Other subsequently loaded pages, (if `tr` method was used on home screen or translated texts are already loaded), `tr` would return translated texts.
+    - Or for home screen, it would be better to use `Tr` widget instead of using `tr()` method.

 ## Get translated text